Posts

 Why I Built a "Zero-Data" Period Tracker (and Why Your Privacy Depends on It) In an era where your most intimate health metrics are often treated as "big data" for advertisers, I believe your cycle history belongs to exactly one person: you.
 As a digital entrepreneur focused on Applied AI , I’ve seen how data is harvested.
 When I founded PeriodWise , my goal wasn’t just to build another tracker; it was to create a "zero-data" ecosystem where privacy isn't just a setting—it’s the foundation.
 Whether you prefer the tactile security of a physical journal or the local-device intelligence of an app, your biological insights should stay under your control.
 The Privacy Problem in 2026 Most people don't realize that when they log symptoms into a standard cloud-based app, that data is often stored on external servers.
 In many cases, it is shared with third parties or used to target ads based on your mood, fertility, or spending habits.
 I wanted t...

 The Clinical Reality: Can You Get Pregnant During Your Period?
 Expert Insights into Fertility, Menstruation, and Cycle Variability There is a persistent and scientifically inaccurate misconception that the menstrual cycle offers a biological "fail-safe" against pregnancy during active bleeding.
 While the statistical probability of conception is lower during menstruation, it remains a clinical possibility .
 Understanding the intersection of sperm longevity and ovulatory fluctuation is essential for anyone practicing fertility awareness or seeking to prevent unintended pregnancy.
-The Mechanism of Risk: Why "Low Probability" Isn't "Zero" The human menstrual cycle is governed by a complex feedback loop of hormones.
-While a "textbook" cycle lasts 28 days with ovulation on day 14, biological variability is the rule, not the exception.
-1. The Longevity of Sperm The primary dr...
+Struggling with Irregular Periods?
+What you eat affects your hormones more than you think.
+Discover the exact foods that help regulate your cycle naturally. 👉 Download Free Guide Simple.
+Natural.
+Effective.
+The Mechanism of Risk: Why "Low Probability" Isn't "Zero" ...

 Image